 The G20 membership comprises 19 countries plus the European Union.
 Members meet regularly to discuss ways to promote more inclusive economic growthand review progress on policy commitments.

-The G20 Taskforce on Employment is meeting four times in 2014 in the lead-up to the Labour and Employment Ministerial meeting.
+The G20 Employment Working Group meets several times a year, culminating in the annual G20 Labour and Employment Ministerial meeting.

 Want to know more?

-- Read the G20 Taskforce on Employment Factsheet
+- Visit the G20 Employment Working Group website

 - Email G20EmploymentAust@employment.gov.au with any questions regarding the Department of Employment, Skills, Small and Family Business'.
 G20 engagement.